slimndap/jeero/readme.txt

 == Upgrade Notice ==

+= 1.27 =
+Added a WP filter to alter the number of items imported during each pickup.

 = 1.26 =
-* Multiple improvements tom image imports.
+* Multiple improvements to image imports.

 = 1.24.1 =
 * Fixes several PHP warnings in PHP8.2.